The Montgomery Reunion

 But here’s the thing; not once did I ever see a Montgomery employee padlocked to their desk.
 No guards stood over your cubicle holding a gun held to your head, forcing you to get on the phone and make your calls.
 Anyone could up and leave and quit their job whenever they wanted to.
 But the money was too good, the industry too exciting.
 Wall Street was THE place to be in the Nineties, and you’d be labeled certifiable if you were crazy enough to leave your post.
 So while many complained, few ever left.
 Nonetheless, after a circuitous three year grind, which included a highlight reel of being involved in the biggest block trade in Montgomery’s short history and getting fired by Jim Cramer, I had had enough.
 In early 1994, when I came to the realization that I would never be promoted to F.O.B. status (Friend of Bobby’s), I made the decision and left for the calmer waters of Robertson Stephens.
 “That’s the worst decision anyone’s ever made on Wall Street,” Bobby said to me as I made my way out of his office.
 Though I can’t recall my exact words, I’m sure I returned the favor and wished him a hearty good luck as well.

-While the physical distance between Robertson and Montgomery was measured in city blocks, when it came to trading acumen the gap between the two rival firms could be calibrated in light years.
+While the physical distance between Robertson and Montgomery was measured in yards, when it came to trading acumen the gap between the two rival firms could be calibrated in light years.
 Montgomery was The Show, while Robby Stephens was Double-A. Unexpectedly, like a batter who can suddenly hit everything thrown at him, the world of trading slowed down for me.
 The searing flames of market mayhem I had experienced in 36 months at 600 Montgomery Street had prepared me for battle.
 As a result, I quickly found my professional stride at Robertson, and though I would admit it to no one, I gave all the credit to Bobby.
 He had taught me not only the science of pricing merchandise, but more importantly, Bobby had schooled me on the art of convincing a customer to take action.
 Though I didn’t fully realize it until years later, Bobby had laid the groundwork to what would eventually become the single most important weapon in my Wall Street arsenal; the ability to trust myself.
 Whether it was the Montgomery shackles being removed from my wrists, or the fact that Robby Stephens was considered the Jurassic Park of the trading universe, for the first time in my career I began trusting what I was doing.
 I believed in what I was saying to my customers, and I trusted my instincts to do what was right.
 My knowledge base grew exponentially with time, and so did my account package.
 After gaining three more years of valuable experience and contacts, Bobby Kahan, on the strong advice of my customers (and Scott Kovalik), swallowed his Montgomery pride and made me an offer I couldn’t refuse.

 So like MacArthur, I did return.
 Only what I witnessed bore little resemblance to your father’s Montgomery.
 Market dynamics, along with a shot of new blood in leadership roles, had caused a seismic shift in the Montgomery culture.
 Rightful confidence replaced blatant arrogance, and rabid dissention had been bartered for spirited camaraderie.
 The capital markets of the late 1990’s were hotter than a New Mexican rattlesnake in heat, and Montgomery had raised its game and smoothed its rough edges.
 Professionalism, though not always civility, had found its way onto the trading floor.
 And thanks to a barnyard fire of a bull market, Montgomery 2.0 was the wildest party in town.